agibsonsw/PrintHtml/readme.md

 }
 ```

-When viewing the HTML in your web browser, regardless of the gutter settings, the gutter can be toggled to show or be hidden using ```shift+double_mouse_click```.
+When viewing the HTML in your web browser, regardless of the gutter settings, the gutter can be toggled to show or be hidden using the toolbar.

 # Usage: Exporting BBCode
 ExportHtml can also export selected code as BBCode for posting in forums.
 Exporting BBCode is very similar to exporting HTML code.